This BLOG On How To Write Letter Of Explanations To Underwriters For Derogatory Credit Was UPDATED On January 18th, 2019

 - Credit inquiries

-LOXs is required because mortgage underwriters need clarity, explanation, and more documentation in the borrower’s background and/or credit report/history.
+LOXs are required because mortgage underwriters need clarity, explanation, and more documentation in the borrower’s background and/or credit report/history.
 Borrowers do not have to worry about writing LOXs personally.
-Again, as mentioned above, all LOXs can be one liners.
+Again, as mentioned above, all LOXs can be one-liners.

 What Mortgage Underwriters Want To See